-- Do not install the unit in excessive oil fume area such as kitchen, workshop and etc. - There should not be any heat source or steam near the unit. - There should not be any obstacles blocking the air circulation. - A place where air circulation in the room is good. - A place where drainage can be easily done. - A place where noise prevention is taken into consideration. - Do not install the unit near the door way. - Ensure the spaces indicated by arrows from the wall, ceiling, fence or other obstacles. - Recommended installation height for indoor unit shall be at least 2.5 m.
+- Do not install the unit in excessive oil fume area such as kitchen, workshop and etc. - There should not be any heat source or steam near the unit. - There should not be any obstacles blocking the air circulation. - A place where air circulation in the room is good. - A place where drainage can be easily done. - A place where noise prevention is taken into consideration. - Do not install the unit near the door way. - Ensure the spaces indicated by arrows from the wall, ceiling, fence or other obstacles. - Installation height for the indoor unit is recommended at 2.5 m.